ash-project/ash/documentation/topics/code-interface.md

 User.full_name(user)
 ```

-This allows for running calculations without an instance of a resource, i.e `Api.load(user, :full_name)`
+This allows for running calculations without an instance of a resource, i.e `Domain.load(user, :full_name)`

 By default, configured args will be provided for any matching named reference *or* argument.
 This is normally fine, but in the case that you have an argument and a reference with the same name, you can specify it by supplying `{:arg, :name}` and `{:ref, :name}`.
 For example: